-The multi-billion dollar sports industry draws millions of spectators to its events each year.
-Forbes magazine estimates the North American sports market to exceed $73 billion by 2019.
-These fans flock to stadiums, arenas, and courts to see their favorite sports teams and athletes duke it out.
-However, behind all the glamour is a team of working professionals doing everything from marketing the event to assisting athletes while they play.
+The billion dollar sports industry draws millions of spectators to its events.
+Forbes estimates the North American sports market to exceed $73 billion by 2019.
+Sports fans flock to stadiums, arenas, and courts to see their favorite sports teams.
+But, behind all the glamour is a team of working professionals.
+These workers do everything from marketing to assisting athletes while they play.

 What are the Best Bachelor’s Degrees in Sports Management?